-Hiking In Crete
+1. Hiking In Greece – Crete

-Starting from the longest gorge in Europe, Samaria, to smaller and easier gorges in the White Mountains and paths on the southern coast, such as the one connecting the western villages of Chora Sfakion and Loutro, overlooking the Libyan Sea.
+Starting from the longest gorge in Europe, Samaria Gorge to be exact, to smaller and easier gorges in the White Mountains and paths on the southern coast, such as the one connecting the western villages of Chora Sfakion and Loutro, overlooking the Libyan Sea.

 The well-known E4 European Paths crosses the whole length of the island, passing through various green, alpine-like landscapes, barren mountain trails, and breathtaking cliffs next to the sea.

-Hiking In Corfu
+2. Hiking In Greece – Corfu

 Corfu is another one of the big islands in Greece, full of green landscapes and rich nature; the island’s hikes hide dozens of historic buildings, castles, and observation points that can only be reached after beautiful and sometimes tricky walks in the mountains.

-The famous Corfu Trail, for instance, is a cross-island hiking path that walks you through remarkable olive groves, forests, and some of Corfu’s most stunning beaches, allowing walkers to stop and admire unique observation points facing the Ionian Sea.
+The famous Corfu Trail, for instance, is a cross-island hiking path that walks you through remarkable olive groves, forests, and some of Corfu’s most beautiful beaches, allowing walkers to stop and admire unique observation points facing the Ionian Sea.

-The Corfu Trail spans over 200 kilometers, and it can take days to complete.
+The Corfu Trail spans over 200 kilometers and can take days to complete.
 This means that it is common for visitors to choose just a tiny portion of it to explore and enjoy during their trip, and it is not odd for passionate hikers to come back to continue their quest to complete the trail one bit at a time.

-Another great island destination for hikers and trekkers is Naxos, in the Cyclades.
-Naxos is home to the highest peak in the Cycladic Islands, Mount Zas (1003 meters high), and it offers dozens of breathtaking landscapes with several different trails to the top.
+Naxos gets to brag about having the highest peak in the Cycladic Islands, Mount Zas (1003 meters high), and it offers dozens of breathtaking landscapes with several different trails to the top.
 All the trails vary in difficulty and natural landscapes, yet they are all equally interesting to discover and enjoy.

-A bit less difficult and perfect for families who start on their first hiking adventure, the Agia Marina trail is a safe alternative for those walking with kids.
+A bit less complicated and perfect for families who start on their first Greece hiking adventure, the Agia Marina trail is a safe alternative for those walking with kids.
 This reasonably short trail is about eight kilometers long and takes you around some unique landscapes that can sometimes even make you forget that — after all — you’re on a Greek Island!

-Walking In Santorini
+4. Walking In Santorini

 It is probably the most famous Greek Island destination; Santorini is known for its volcanic landscape, barren terrain, and breathtaking backdrops with whitewashed cubic houses on the cliff’s edge.

-Andros Route On Andros Island
+5. Andros Route On Andros Island

 Andros has made quite a reputation among experienced hikers in Europe; the well-known Andros Route crosses the whole length of the island, from the northern coast to the South, covering a path that extends for more than a hundred kilometers.